sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 2. Alarm Statistics Table

    Statistics on number of alarms per severity are maintained in ALARM_STATS table.
-   When application raises an alarm, the counter corresponding to the alarm's severity is increased by 1.
+   When application raises an alarm, the counter corresponding to that alarm's severity is increased by 1.
-   When the alarm is cleared or acknowledged, the corresponding counter will be reduced by 1.
+   When the alarm is cleared or acknowledged, the corresponding severity counter will be reduced by 1.
    This table categorizes "active" alarms per severity.

 As mentioned above, each event has an important characteristic: severity.
 SONiC uses following severities for events and alarms as defined in opeconfig alarm yang.

-- critical : Requires immediate action.
+- CRITICAL : Requires immediate action.
 An critical event may trigger if one or more hardware components fail, or one or more hardware components exceed temperature thresholds.
   ( maps to log-alert )
-- major : Requires escalation or notification.
+- MAJOR : Requires escalation or notification.
 For example, a major alarm may trigger if an interface failure occurs, such as a port channel being down.
   ( maps to log-critical )
-- minor : If left unchecked, might cause system service interruption or performance degradation.
+- MINOR : If left unchecked, might cause system service interruption or performance degradation.
 An alarm with minor severity requires monitoring or maintenance.
   ( maps to log-error )
-- warning : It may or may not result in an error condition.
+- WARNING : It may or may not result in an error condition.
   ( maps to log-warning )
-- informational : Does not impact performance.
+- INFORMATIONAL : Does not impact performance.
 NOT applicable to alarms.
   ( maps to log-notice )

 The following describes how an alarm transforms and how various tables are updated.